-Saving data to the non-volatile memory
+Storing data in non-volatile memory

 Do not turn off the main power supply or 24 VDC power supply while writing the data to the non-volatile memory and also do not turn off for 5 seconds after the completion of writing the data.
-Doing so may abort the writing the data and cause an EEPROM error alarm to generate.
+Doing so may abort writing the data and cause an alarm of EEPROM error to generate.
 The non-volatile memory can be rewritten approximately 100,000 times.

-■ AC power input
+AC power input